chrispsn/mesh/README.md

 Install [Yarn](https://yarnpkg.com/en/docs/install) or the LTS version of [node.js](https://nodejs.org/en/download/).

-Then, at the command line:
+Then, download the Mesh source.
+In the Mesh directory, at the command line, type:

 ```
 $ npm install